Liam-Wirth/cellular-automata/ideas.md

 4. Only after you get all of the above functionality implemented and working, can you go back to rewriting conways, that way you'll have a good generalized base for how you want things to go, and you can build your app from there

+see my implementation of the boids simulation to figure out how you would multithread this code